mycourtpro/mycourtpro.github.io/api/rels.md

 The ```query``` is a string.
 Clubs whose information (name, street, city, ...) begins with that string (case ignored) are returned.

 The ```country``` query parameter expects a two-char country code like "de", "ch" or "us".
 It limits the query to the given country.
+Giving the string "\*\*" (star star) makes the GET return results in any country.

+The ```count``` query parameter is optional, a positive integer is expected.
+It limits the number of clubs returned, it defaults to 7.

 See also [#my-clubs](#my-clubs) and [#bookmark-add](#bookmark-add).